hari2309s/recommend-a-book/README.md

 - **Frontend**: React single-page application with modern state management and UI components
 - **ML Pipeline**: Text embedding generation using BAAI/bge-large-en-v1.5 via Hugging Face Inference API and similarity search using Pinecone
 - **Data Storage**:
-  - Supabase (PostgreSQL) for structured data and search history
+  - Supabase (PostgreSQL) for structured data
   - Pinecone for vector embeddings and similarity search
 - **Deployment**:
   - Render for hosting the Rust API